In which career can you have the biggest positive impact on the world?

 This means that despite significant existing work on pandemic prevention, “global catastrophic biological risks” remain highly neglected.

 We rate biorisk as a less pressing issue than AI safety, mainly because we think biorisks are less likely to be existential, and AI seems more likely to play a key role in shaping the long-term future in other ways.
-This is why we rank this path lower than the AI paths above.
 However, it can easily be your top option if you have a comparative advantage in this path (e.g. a background in medicine).

 To mitigate these risks, what’s most needed at a high-level is people able to develop strategy and policy proposals, and work with governments to aid their implementation.
 We call this path “biorisk strategy and policy research”.
 We can further divide this into an academic and a government path, as follows.

 The main line of defence against these risks is government, but there are currently few people concerned with existential risks working there.
 So, we think it’s valuable to build up a community of experts in relevant areas of national government and intergovernmental organisations, such as the US Centers for Disease Control, European Centre for Disease Prevention and Control, FBI’s Weapons of Mass Destruction Directorate and the World Health Organization.
-You could also work in relevant think tanks, such as the Center for Health Security and Nuclear Threat Initiative.
+You could also work in relevant think tanks, such as the Center for Health Security or nonprofits like the Nuclear Threat Initiative.
 These experts can help to implement better policies when they’re known, and they can also help to improve policy proposals in the meantime.
-We list key organisations in our profile.
+We list key organisations in our profile (which is unfortunately out of date).

 Once you’ve completed training, you could: do research on directly useful technical questions, such as how to create broad-spectrum diagnostics or rapidly deploy vaccines; do research on strategic questions, such as how dangerous technologies should be controlled; or you could advise policy-makers and other groups on the issues.
 A top research centre to aim to work at is the Center for International Security and Cooperation at Stanford.